sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 elixir --version
 ```

-If all went well, we should get something like this, depending on the version we installed:
+If all goes well, we should get something like this, depending on the version we installed:

 ##### **Output**
 ```